 Camp is open to ages 10-18 of all ability levels.

-At the Lake Forest College Camp campers will receive:
+At the Lake Forest Academy Camp campers will receive:

 - Authentic Revolution Field Hockey Reversible Jersey